-Courts, police and prisons currently have independent systems including technology enabled eCourts, The Crime and Criminal Tracking Networks and Systems (CCTNS), and e-prisons, respectively.
+Courts, police, and prisons currently have independent systems including technology enabled e-Courts, The Crime and Criminal Tracking Networks and Systems (CCTNS), and e-prisons, respectively.
 These function in silos and are not interoperable for the most part.
-There is a need for seamless exchange of live data between these and other arms of the criminal justice system such as legal aid, forensic labs and prosecutors, to accelerate processes, prevent procedural lapses and ensure judicial orders are executed efficiently.
+There is a need for seamless exchange of live data, subject to restrictions and rules under the applicable data governance framework, between these and other arms of the criminal justice system such as legal aid, forensic labs and prosecutors, to accelerate processes, prevent procedural lapses and ensure judicial orders are executed efficiently.

-While the ICJS project has identified and commenced the sharing of certain kinds of data and metadata between systems (such as PDF versions of first information reports (FIR) and case diaries), it will be critical to develop data standards, specifications, protocols and certifications needed to operationalise and scale ICJS.
-SUVAS can be leveraged to enable integration of data across languages from prisons and police stations.
-Processes, too will have to be examined and reengineered to accelerate the services.
-For example, virtual submission of FIRs and chargesheets (entered through smart forms) to judges will save time and enable easier analysis, and will avoid unnecessary filing of applications before courts.
+While the ICJS project has identified and commenced the sharing of certain kinds of data and metadata between systems (such as PDF versions of first information reports (FIR) and case diaries), it will be critical to develop data standards, specifications, protocols and certifications needed to operationalise and scale ICJS Processes will also have to be examined and reengineered to accelerate the services.
+For example, virtual submission of FIRs and chargesheets (entered through smart forms) to judges will save time and enable easier analysis and will avoid unnecessary filing of applications before courts.
+However, along with the focus on increased efficiency, there should be sufficient checks and balances to ensure that the independence of the judiciary is always maintained and that such systems are not misused against any stakeholder.